Boosting Agroecology in Urban areas: the AGRI.URB project

 Enabling Conditions

-- Regulations and policies: Lack of favorable policies and regulations to scale up agroecology.
+- The lack of favourable policies and regulations to scale up agroecology.

 Contact